ccoutant/dwarf-locations/chapter2-diffs.md

     `DW_OP_xderef_type` operation, the size in bytes of the data retrieved from the dereferenced address is specified by the first operand.
-This operand is a 1-byte unsigned integral constant whose value value which is the same as the size of the base type referenced by the second operand.
+This operand is a 1-byte unsigned integral constant whose value
+    <span class="del">value which</span> is the same as the size of the base type referenced
+    by the second operand.
 The second
     operand is an unsigned LEB128 integer that represents the offset of a debugging information entry in the current compilation unit, which must be a